-'''

-showfru [-v] -r record showfru -h
+showfru [-v] -r record

-'''

-- -h displays help for this command.

-- -v is verbose mode.

-- -r record where record is a FRU identification (FRUID) record.
+-r record where record is a FRU identification (FRUID) record.
 A FRUID record contains specific information about a FRU.
 The supported record type is manr (manufacturing record).

 Lists the FRUs in a Sun Fire midrange system.
 This information is used by your service provider to track the FRUs installed.